 Often, when you’re struggling with a PCP addiction, you are also be dealing with a mental health issue.
 For example, you may have started taking the drug because you felt depressed, and now find that your depression is worsening as the drug overtakes your life.

 You may not even know what came first – your mental health issues or your addiction.
 This is very common and treatable.
 When you’re suffering from a mental health issue as well as an addiction, it’s called “co-occurrence,” or “dual diagnosis.”

 PCP abuse and addiction most commonly occur with a number of different disorders, including:

 PCP is known to produce a syndrome that’s similar to schizophrenia in people who often have no history whatsoever of psychotic illnesses.
 If you already have a psychotic illness such as schizophrenia, as well as a history of PCP abuse, the drug can worsen your symptoms.

 Through taking an oral dose of 5mg or 10mg, you may find that you experience catatonia, paranoid delusions, audiovisual hallucinations, agitation, and psychosis.

-Here at 12 Keys PCP withdrawal treatment in Florida, we have the knowledge and expertise to treat you if you are suffering from a dual diagnosis.
+Here at our PCP withdrawal treatment in Florida, we have the knowledge and expertise to treat you if you are suffering from a dual diagnosis.
 This common, yet complex issue can be identified and treated by our addiction specialists alongside your PCP addiction.
 As the symptoms of PCP addiction and mental health issues can often overlap, it’s important to detox with our help first.